rousan/vector.svg/README.md

 ## Install

 If you use NPM, run the following command, Otherwise download the latest release from Github.
 It supports UMD module loader i.e.
 AMD, CommonJS, and VanillaJS environments.
-In VanillaJS, a `Vector` global is exported:
+In VanillaJS, a `Vector` global object is exported:

 `npm install vector.svg`

-After downloading just insert it into your HTML page:
+For VanillaJS, just insert it into your HTML page:

 `<script src="vector.svg.min.js"></script>`